 - Repeating the cycle”

-To make microlearning work for you, you need to keep the learning experience in the so-called “Goldilocks” zone.
+To make microlearning work for you, you need to keep the learning and development experience in the so-called “Goldilocks” zone.
 Provide learners with just the right amount of information—not too much, not too little—and at the moment they are looking for it.

 2. Rinse And Repeat